Logo Anja Jepsen Photography

 • Clapping and cheering: At 12 months, most children can clap and show their joy very clearly.
 Sing “Happy Birthday”, make music or play and take photos of your child clapping their hands enthusiastically, cheering or dancing.
 These exuberant moments are pure joie de vivre.

-• Cake smash shoot: A cake smash shoot is a popular first birthday tradition and makes for unforgettable and delicious photos.
-Place a small cake in front of your child and watch their reaction.
-The first cautious touch, the curious feel, the first fingerprint in the frosting – every phase is enchanting.
-Photograph the curiosity and amazement in the first moments.
-Then it starts!
+• Cake smash shoot: Place a small cake in front of your child and watch their reaction.
+Photograph the curiosity and amazement in the first few moments.
 Most children start exploring the cake enthusiastically, with their hands, their feet, sometimes even with their whole body.
-Photograph the joy of mixing, the fascination with the different textures, the concentration as they “examine” the cake.
-The enthusiasm is infectious!
-The highlight: the child with cake on his face, on his hands, in his hair.
-These “messy” shots are wonderfully funny and show the pure joy of enjoyment.
+Photograph the joy of mixing, the fascination for the different textures, the concentration when “examining” the cake.
+The highlight: the child with cake on its face, on its hands, in its hair.
 Photographs close-ups of the face, detail shots of the cake-covered little hands and overall shots of the happy devastation.
-Many children are tasting cake for the first time.
-Photograph the moments of tasting: the first cautious bite, the reaction to the sweet taste, the gleeful continuation.
-These shots show real, unfiltered emotions.
-The end of the Cake Smash is also photographically valuable: the satisfied but totally smeared child, looking tired but happy.
-These shots show the result of the fun and are often hilarious.
+Photograph the moments of eating: the first cautious bite, the reaction to the sweet taste, the gleeful continuation.

 • The bubble pose: Children aged 12 months love bubbles!
 They try to catch them, pop them, run after them.
 Let someone blow bubbles and photograph your child in action: the amazement, the outstretched hands, the excitement when a bubble pops.
 These dynamic shots are full of movement and joy.